 What does it take to complete the NRCME Training Institute training program?

 You will review the modules and quizzes, complete a Final Test to demonstrate mastery of the materials, and print your Certificate of Completion which documents your eligibility to take the national certification examination.
 This program will take between 8-10 hours to complete, depending on prior knowledge and experience.

 What is included in the NRCME Training Institute training program?

-Our program includes 730-day unlimited access to our online training course, which includes a 500+ sample question bank, a Pre-Test Review, a Study and Reference Guide, the 2014 Medical Examiner Handbook, and the Medical Examiner Report forms, all in PDF file format, available to download for offline review, searching, and printing.
+Our program includes 730-day unlimited access to our online training course, which includes a 500+ sample question bank, a Pretest Review, a Study and Reference Guide, the 2014 and 2017 Medical Examiner Handbooks, and the Medical Examiner Report forms, all in PDF file format, available to download for offline review, searching, and printing.
 There are no printed books or videos that accompany the course, allowing us to provide users with a low-cost, high-quality training program.

 When was this course last updated?

-This medical examiner training program was last updated November 19, 2018.
+This medical examiner training program content was last updated November 19, 2018.